 Mathematicians call this probability density $\rho(x) dx$ the invariant measure on the attractor.
+(There are actually many possible invariant measures on some attractors; this one is the SRB measure (John Guckenheimer, private communication).)
 To get the long-term average of any function O(x), one can use

-$$\langle O \rangle = \int O(x)\rho(x) \,\mathrm{d}x.$$ (2)
+$$\langle O \rangle = \int O(x)\rho(x) \, dx.$$ (5)

-To a mathematician, a measure is a way of weighting different regions when calculating integrals precisely our $\rho(x) dx$ .
-Notice that, for the case of an attracting fixed-point, we would have $\rho(x) = \delta(x^)$ .
+To a mathematician, a measure is a way of weighting different regions when calculating integrals precisely our $\rho(x) dx$.
+Notice that, for the case of an attracting fixed-point, we would have $\rho(x) = \delta(x - x^)$.
+(The case of a fixed-point then becomes mathematically a measure with a point mass at x^ .)

 Cusps in the invariant density.
-At values of $\mu$ slightly smaller than one, our mapping has a rather complex invariant density.
+At values of μ slightly smaller than one, our mapping has a rather complex invariant density.

-(c) Find the invariant density (as described above) for $\mu = 0.9$ .
-Make your trajectory length $N{\text{cycles}}$ big enough and the bin size small enough to see the interesting structures.
+(c) Find the invariant density (as described above) for $\mu = 0.9$.
+Make your trajectory length N{cycles} big enough and the bin size small enough to see the interesting structures.
 Notice that the attractor no longer fills the whole range (0, 1); locate roughly where the edges are.
-Notice also the cusps in $\rho(x)$ at the edges of the attractor, and also at places inside the attractor (called boundaries, see [64]).
+Notice also the cusps in $\rho(x)$ at the edges of the attractor, and also at places inside the attractor (called 'boundaries').
 Locate some of the more prominent cusps.